theNewDynamic/oregonsadventurecoast.com/content/tripideas/saltwater-fishing-–-ocean-bay.md

 ---
+_schema: default
 title: Saltwater Fishing – Ocean & Bay
-aliases:
-- "/trip-ideas/saltwater-fishing-ocean-bay"
+draft: false
+description: >-
-description: Variety is the name of the game when it comes to fishing on Oregon’s Adventure Coast!
+  Variety is the name of the game when it comes to fishing on Oregon’s Adventure Coast!
 The fun and sport of fishing builds memories of a lifetime.
 While here, it is worth exploring the different types of fishing, from shore, charter boat, bridge, and even kayak.
 Here are a few tips for your next fishing excursion.
+image: /img/saltwater-fishing-alt.jpg
+towns:
+  - coos-bay
+  - north-bend
+  - charleston
 durations:
   - full-day
   - half-day
   - long-weekend
-towns:
-- coos-bay
-- north-bend
+aliases:
-- charleston
+  - /trip-ideas/saltwater-fishing-ocean-bay
 tripadventures:
   - fishing
-image: "/img/saltwater-fishing-alt.jpg"

 ---
 Variety is the name of the game when it comes to fishing on Oregon’s Adventure Coast!
 The fun and sport of fishing builds memories of a lifetime.
 While here, it is worth exploring the [different types of fishing](/fishing-by-style/), from shore, jetty and charter boat fishing to bridge and even kayak.
 Here are a few tips for your next fishing excursion.